History of Arda: Second Age

 Towards the end of the age, the Númenóreans became increasingly haughty.
 Now they sought to dominate other men and to establish kingdoms.
 Centuries after Tar-Minastir's engagement, when Sauron had largely recovered, Ar-Pharazôn, the last and most powerful of the Kings of Númenor, humbled Sauron – his armies deserting in the face of Númenor's might – and brought him to Númenor as a hostage, although this was Sauron's goal.
 Still beautiful in appearance, Sauron gained Ar-Pharazôn's trust and became high priest in the cult of Melkor, who Sauron deceived them to worship.
 At this time, the Faithful (who still worshipped the one god, Eru Ilúvatar), were persecuted openly by those called the King's Men, and were sacrificed in the name of Melkor.
-Eventually, Sauron deceived Ar-Pharazôn to invade Aman, promising him that he would thus obtain immortality (Sauron knew they would not be granted immortality).
+Eventually, Sauron deceived Ar-Pharazôn to invade Aman, promising him that he would thus obtain immortality, though Sauron knew this was not true.
 Amandil, chief of the Faithful, sailed westward to warn the Valar.
 His son Elendil and grandsons Isildur and Anárion prepared to flee eastwards, taking with them a seedling of the White Tree of Númenor before Sauron destroyed it, and the palantíri, gifts of the elves.
 When the King's forces set foot on Aman, the Valar laid down their guardianship of the world and called on Ilúvatar to intervene.

 The Downfall of Númenor and the Changing of the World.
 The earthly paradise of Valinor is removed from Arda; only the Elves remain able to reach it by sailing the Old Straight Road.

 The world was changed into a sphere and the continent of Aman was removed, although the Old Straight Road, a sailing route from Middle-earth to Aman, accessible to the Elves but not to mortals, persisted.
 Númenor was utterly destroyed, as was the fair body of Sauron; however, his spirit returned to Mordor, where he again took up the One Ring, and gathered his strength once more.
 Elendil, his sons and the remainder of the Faithful sailed to Middle-earth, where they founded the realms in exile of Gondor and Arnor.